PrisonTeam/Prison/docs/docs-commands/prison_docs_command_22_ranks_set.md

 ## Description:

-Manages a ranks and set it.
+Manages a rank or player.

 ## Permissions: